a-b-street/docs/book/src/dev/formats/scenarios.md

 This tool matches input positions to the nearest building, within 100 meters.
 If the point lies outside the map boundary, it's snapped to the nearest map border.
 The tool will fail if any point doesn't match to a building.
+If you pass `--skip_problems`, those people will be logged and skipped instead.

 There are also a few tools that produce this JSON file: